Black Hawk Lake

 • Fish Cleaning Station

-Water temperatures have been in the mid to upper 40's.
+Water temperatures are in the high 60's in most area lakes.
 For more information, contact the Black Hawk District office at 712-657-2638.

 Download Printable Lake Map